 Whilst the Messerschmitt Bf109 was arguably one of the most widely operated and iconic aircraft of WWII, its small streamlined frame and stubby wings provided little room for a sizeable fuel tank, rendering it relatively ineffective as a long range patrol and bomber protection aircraft.

-In fact, during the first two years of the war in Europe, the Luftwaffe's bomber command suffered horrendous losses with their primary bomber support fighter the Bf109 having less than nine minutes of fuel available for fighter protection over the British mainland targets.
+In fact, during the lead up to and during the Battle of Britain, the Luftwaffe's bomber command suffered horrendous losses with their primary bomber support fighter the Bf109 having less than nine minutes of fuel available for fighter protection over the British mainland targets.

 This led to the twin-engined Messerschmitt Bf110 being forced to provide the bulk of bomber protection but this also made the high speed fighter/bomber equably vulnerable to British fighters due to it having to reduce speeds to maintain cover for the lumbering Luftwaffe bombers.

 The solution to the Bf109’s lack of range was a simple one and in the end, two 300lt aluminium drop tanks were fitted below either wing or a single drop tank carried directly below the pilot.

 Fully loaded the Bf109 was extremely heavy with speed and climbing significantly compromised but using a tactics later adopted by the USAAF P51 Mustangs, the 109’s flew forward and high above the main bomber fleet and once their external tanks were jettisoned, used their superior dive speed to fall on the British fighters attacking the bombers below.

 With the later introduction of the high performance Focke-Wulf Fw190, they too were fitted with the ability to carry the same 300lt drop tanks which like the Bf109, greatly extended their operational range.